tdkehoe/Learn-To-Code-By-Breaking-Stuff/Typeahead.md

 Typing in a movie name is tedious!
 Wouldn't it be better if you could type a few letters or the first words of a movie title, and the input form guessed what movie you hated?
 This is called _typeahead_ or _autofill_.

 [UI Bootstrap](https://angular-ui.github.io/bootstrap/) includes a _typeahead_ plugin.
-We're lucky because UI Bootstrap is the JavaScript plugin library for Angular.
+UI Bootstrap is the JavaScript plugin library for Angular.
 Standard Bootstrap JavaScript plugins are [incompatible with Angular](https://scotch.io/tutorials/how-to-correctly-use-bootstrapjs-and-angularjs-together), and don't have a _typeahead_ plugin.

 ## Linking to UI Bootstrap